Ureterocele and Ureteral Duplication in Children

 Voiding cystourethrogram (VCUG).
 This is a type of X-ray of the urinary tract.
 The healthcare provider puts a thin, flexible tube (catheter) in the tube that drains urine from the bladder to the outside of the body (the urethra).
 The provider fills the bladder with a liquid dye.
 X-ray images are taken as the bladder fills and empties.
 The images will show if your child has any reverse flow of urine into the ureters and kidneys.

 When a ureterocele and ureteral duplication are diagnosed, your child's healthcare provider will likely order a kidney (renal) scan.
 This is done to see how well the kidney is working.

 How is ureterocele and ureteral duplication treated in a child?

 First, a UTI will be treated with fluids and antibiotic medicines.
-The healthcare provider will decide if your child will be treated in a hospital and if he or she needs antibiotics given by IV (intravenous) line.
+The healthcare provider will decide if your child will be treated in a hospital and if they need antibiotics given by IV (intravenous) line.
 This will be based on your child's age and on how severe the condition is.
 Children younger than 2 months old and those who seem sicker will almost always be treated in the hospital with IV antibiotics.
 In other cases antibiotics may be given by mouth.
 In some cases you may be able to get IV antibiotics at home.
-Once the UTI is gone, the ureterocele will be treated.????????????????????????????????????
+Once the UTI is gone, the ureterocele will be treated.